 Organizations looking to improve productivity, boost employee engagement and reduce turnover rates often turn to workplace mentoring programs as tools to help.
-That’s because mentorships have been proven to work.
+That’s because mentoring programs have been proven to work.
 And that’s why over 70 percent of Fortune 500 companies have mentoring programs in their workplaces.

 Using mentoring software for matching

 Using mentoring software for pairing does not mean the computer is in control.
-With Together, there are different ways you can use the software to pair mentors and mentees.
+With Together, there are different methods you can use to pair mentors and mentees.
 Depending on your program and the goals you have for it, you can allow a mentee to pick their match, have an administrator select and pair participants, or use the software’s algorithm to create matches quickly.